 - Computational fluency is the ability to think flexibly to choose appropriate strategies to solve problems accurately and efficiently.
 Students should develop fluency and recall with automaticity facts to 10, and then use strategies and known facts to 10 to determine facts to 20. - Flexibility requires knowledge of more than one approach to solving a particular kind of problem.
-Being flexible allows students to choose an appropriate strategy for the numbers involved.
+Being flexible allows students to choose an appropriate strategy for the numbers involved, particularly where they do not need to recall with automaticity.

-- Accuracy is the ability to determine a correct answer using knowledge of number facts and other important number relationships. - Efficiency is the ability to carry out a strategy easily when solving a problem without getting bogged down in too many steps or losing track of the logic of the strategy being used. - Mathematically fluent students are not only able to provide correct answers quickly, but they are also able to use known facts and computation strategies to efficiently determine answers that they do not know. - Dot patterns should be presented in both regular and irregular arrangements.
+- Meaningful practice of computation strategies can be attained through hands-on activities, manipulatives, and graphic organizers. - Accuracy is the ability to determine a correct answer using knowledge of number facts and other important number relationships. - Efficiency is the ability to carry out a strategy effortlessly at a reasonably quick pace. - Mathematically fluent students are not only able to provide correct answers quickly, but they are also able to use known facts and computation strategies to efficiently determine answers that they do not know. - Automaticity of facts can be achieved through timed exercises such as flashcards and/or supplemental handouts to generate many correct responses in a short amount of time. - Students should have the opportunity to subitize a set of objects presented in various configurations (e.g., regular and irregular dot patterns, five-frames, ten-frames, random arrangements).
+Subitizing is the ability to look at a small set of objects and instantly know how many there are without counting them.
+Generally, students at this level can subitize numbers up to 5 (and may be able to subitize larger numbers that are presented in an organized arrangement, such as a ten-frame).
+Subitizing is an important pre-requisite to developing computational fluency. - Dot patterns should be presented in both regular and irregular arrangements.
 This will help students to understand that numbers are made up of parts and will later assist them in combining parts as well as counting on.